QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 This function will be passed a choice of probability distribution and respond by plotting a histogram of observations

-In doing so we'll make use of the Distributions package, which we assume was instantiated above with the project
+In doing so we'll make use of the Distributions package which was instantiated above with the project.

-Here's the code
+Here's the code:

 .. code-block:: julia